brandonnorsworthy/uta-code-quiz/README.md

+## Criteria
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores

 WHEN I click the start button
 THEN a timer starts and I am presented with a question